betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 - cleaner MPU6000 reset
 - dynamic idle won't now fail if RPM filtering is turned off
 - RPM Limiter fixes
-- many other bugfixes, target updates, driver updates and fixes
+- many other bugfixes, target updates, driver updates and fixes: valeriyvan

 Wow!
+A huge THANK YOU to all our developers, testers and support people!